 One of my favorite pieces I’ve written outside of the Independent is “A Kinder and More Caring Future?” which appeared in Reckoning, vol. 2.
 It combines journalism, memoir, and a little creative writing to talk about how we might be able to adapt to the gargantuan challenges of climate change with hope, and even a little humor.

 I play violin/fiddle, banjo, trombone, and bass in as many musical styles as I can manage.
 Around New Haven, I play in Dr. Caterwaul’s Cadre of Clairvoyant Claptraps, a stubbornly genre-hopping band that plays music from around the world as well as original compositions.
 I play jazz manouche on a regular basis with the Hot Club of Black Rock and Vardo Swing.
 I play violin and trombone with No Line North, a trippy Americana band.
 I play violin with Bivolita Klezmer and trombone and violin with the Harris Brothers Balkan Brass Band.
 I' play second violin in the string quartet rock band The Tet Offensive.
 Several years ago I had the distinct pleasure of playing with the New Haven Improvisers Collective in a conduction run by Butch Morris.

-Outside of New Haven I often play Appalachian fiddle music, sometimes with Harry Bolick and occasionally with the Ephemeral Stringband.
+Outside of New Haven I often play Appalachian fiddle music, with Harry Bolick and the Mississippi Travelers and with the Ephemeral Stringband.
 I’m a member of The Moon Shells with Maggie Shar and Laura Murawski.